oracle-livelabs/oci/oci-landing-zones/mushop/mushop_info.md

 # Intergration of Landing Zone with Mushop Service

-In this lab exercise, you will walk through the with the intergation of Landing Zone with the third party microservice.
+In this lab exercise, you will walk through the process of integration of Landing Zone with the third party microservices.
 MuShop represents a showcase of many OCI Cloud Native services as a unified reference application.
-Mushop is set of micro services which implement e-commerce platforms on the OCI cloud solution and its resources will be used to integrate with the OCI Landing Zone.
+Mushop is a set of micro services which implement e-commerce platforms on the OCI solution, and its resources will be used to integrate with the OCI Landing Zone.

 Estimated time: 20 minutes